OatmealDome/NintenTools/README.md

 =====

 Right now, the following usage cases are possible:
-- Load and inspect the structure of BFRES files.
+- YAZ0 compressed files can be decompressed.
-- Decompress Yaz0 files.
+- BYAML files can be loaded and queried trivially like `(int)byaml["Obj"][1]["UnitIdNum"]` (unfinished, read-only).
-- C# "Test" tool: Validates BFRES with researched details.
-It prints any assumptions not met as a warning.
+- Load and inspect the structure of BFRES files (deprecated classes, need update)

 Contributing
 ============